The Truth About AAFCO Feeding Trials

 At JustFoodForDogs, we’ve been formulating our diets to NRC standards since the day we first opened our doors — a decade before AAFCO update its profiles.

-This means it has taken the kibble industry 30 years to catch up to what is current regarding pet food nutrition, and what we at JFFD are already doing.
+This means it took the kibble industry 30 years to catch up to what is current regarding pet food nutrition.
+What we at JFFD are already doing.

 To find out if your diet is outdated, look for this language on the “nutritional adequacy statement”: